yurikdotdev/bookshelf-api/docs/README.md

     Tag {
-        uuid id PK "Primary Key: Unique identifier for the tag" string[] keywords "Array of keywords associated with the tag" }
+        uuid id PK "Primary Key: Unique identifier for the tag" string keyword "Keyword associated with the tag" }

     BookTag {